kwynncom/true-random-numbers-from-microphone/README.md

 Note that I occasionally hear radio wave "whistlers" when I play the audio file.
 These are caused by lightning and, I think, other causes.

+Specifically, I hear whistlers if I play back at a lower rate than the input.
+The input is 12kHz or 12k samples per second, one byte out of 4 or 48,000 / 4.
+I hear whistlers when playing this at an 8kHz sample rate.
+When I play back at a 12kHz rate, the white noise / static sounds yet more like static, and I don't hear whistlers, or not nearly as often.

 **************************
 SIGNAL RATHER THAN NOISE - UPDATE 2021/01/27